Avocados are a popular food found in all kinds of cuisines. Humans have been consuming these fruits for at least 5,000 years.

 How many net carbs are in avocados?

-Net carbs is not a regulated term, but it is generally understood to mean the net number of carbohydrates that will eventually impact blood sugar levels.
+“Net carbs” is not a regulated term (nor is it officially recognized by the U.S. Food and Drug Administration [FDA] or the American Diabetes Association [ADA]), but it is generally understood to mean the number of carbohydrates that will eventually impact blood sugar levels.

-Harvard’s Nutrition Source estimates that an average/medium avocado has 13 grams of carbohydrates and 10 grams of fiber.
+Harvard’s Nutrition Source estimates that an average/medium avocado has roughly 13 grams of carbohydrates and 10 grams of fiber.

 Using the carbs minus fiber formula, this would mean a medium-size avocado has about 3 net carbs.

-A large avocado could have as many as 5 net carbs, which is still quite low.
+A large avocado could have as many as 5 net carbs (which is still quite low).

 Does the carbohydrate count of avocados change as they ripen?

-But the difference between the net carbs in unripe and ripe avocados is likely minimal.
+This is in contrast to many other fruits that accumulate a significant amount of sugars as they ripen, like mangoes or bananas.
+So, the difference between the net carbs in unripe and ripe avocados is likely minimal.